dmccuskey/dmc-objects/examples/README.md

 * **DMC-ufo**

 	UFOs fly randomly around the screen.
-They turn different colors depending on their speed - the faster they go, the hotter the ship's material becomes.
+They turn different colors depending on their speed - the faster they go, the "hotter" the ship's material becomes.

 	_This is a simple, but complete example of using `dmc_objects`._

 	Tags: OOD/OOP

-## Folder `dmc_buttons/` ##

-* **dmc-AppTabNav**

-	This is an example of using the Radio Group to create tab navigation for a mobile app.

-	_Even though we're using the Director library to switch screens, we control layering so that we only create one button group, but still retain Director functionality._

-	Tags: Director, Radio Group, custom buttons

-## Folder `dmc_trajectory/` ##

-* **DMC-trajectory-basic**

-	Shows simple trajectory with a single object.

-	Tags: ballistic trajectory

-* **DMC-trajectory-multiple**

-	This is an example which shows three projectiles being simultaneously fired around a 3x3 grid.

-	Tags: ballistic trajectory

-* **DMC-trajectory-direction**

-	Shows example of how to setup dmc_trajectory with objects that face either left or right.

-	Tags: ballistic trajectory